hhkaos/arcgis-js-sdk-starter-apps/README.md

 ## Starter apps

-Collection of starter/sample/demo apps that aims to help you getting started with the [ArcGIS API for JavaScript](http://js.arcgis.com/), no matter what technologies / architecture you prefer to use:
+Collection of starter/sample/demo apps that aims to help you getting started with the [ArcGIS Maps SDK for JavaScript](http://js.arcgis.com/), no matter what technologies / architecture you prefer to use:

 * **Language**: JavaScript (\*.js) or Typescript (\*.ts)
 * **Environment**: client-side (browser) vs server-side (Node.js)